isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 (ii) <u><b>Taxi/private-hire vehicles</b></u>

 When securing a transport booking, travellers must inform the transport operator as well as driver that they are served with a <a href="https://safetravel.ica.gov.sg/health/shn">Stay-Home Notice (SHN)</a>.
-Travellers that opt to arrange for transport using a mobile application may key “<i>SHN</i>” in the chat/note/comment box or by checking the SHN checkbox (if provided within the app).
+Travellers who opt to arrange for transport using a mobile application may key “<i>SHN</i>” in the chat/note/comment box or by checking the SHN checkbox (if provided within the app).
 Travellers that board a taxi/private hire car should sit alone in the back seat, with windows down and air-conditioning turned off.

 Only travellers with the same travel history and heading to the same declared place of accommodation are allowed to share a taxi/private-hire vehicle, subjected to permitted passenger capacity in the back seat.